quarkly/css-props/opacity.md

 The opacity CSS property sets the opacity of an element.
 Opacity is the degree to which content behind an element is hidden, and is the opposite of transparency.

 ## Values

 <dl>
-<dt><alpha-value></dt>
+<dt>&lt;alpha-value&gt;</dt>
-<dd>A <number> in the range 0.0 to 1.0, inclusive, or a <percentage> in the range 0% to 100%, inclusive, representing the opacity of the channel (that is, the value of its alpha channel).
+<dd>A &lt;number&gt; in the range 0.0 to 1.0, inclusive, or a &lt;percentage&gt; in the range 0% to 100%, inclusive, representing the opacity of the channel (that is, the value of its alpha channel).
 Any value outside the interval, though valid, is clamped to the nearest limit in the range.</dd>
 </dl>

 ## Examples